Fossil fuels — a double-edged sword

-Greenhouse gas emissions have been more controversial.
+The need to address greenhouse gas emissions has been highly controversial.
 Scientists have known since as early as 1859 that some gases block infrared radiation and thereby produce a greenhouse effect.
 Tyndall discovered this in 1859 and was able to speculate that changes in the concentration of the gases would bring about climate change.
 By 1896, Arrhenius was able to publish his own calculations of global warming from human emissions of CO2, in the early stages of the Industrial Revolution.
 For the most part, these predictions were ignored.

 Nevertheless, the threat of a heating planet could not be ignored forever.
-Scientists working at fossil fuel companies in the early 1970s understood the science and warned about this problem repeatedly.
+Scientists working at fossil fuel companies in the early 1970s understood the science and warned management about this problem repeatedly.
 Government scientists and experts provided the same warning to our political leaders starting as early as the 1960s.
 Warnings increased and, by 1988, the United Nations created the UNFCCC and the IPCC to convene the world’s best scientists to independently review and assess the issue and report back to the nations of the world.
 The closer the IPCC came to its eventual determination, that in fact mankind’s emissions are causing catastrophic global warming, the more politicized the issue became.

-Once the rest of the world recognized the problem, the fossil fuel industry decided to fight back to protect their fossil franchises.
+Even as the nations of the world grew to recognize the problem, the fossil fuel industry decided to fight back to protect their fossil franchises.
 They published psuedo-scientific reports casting doubt on the IPCC’s findings, they invested millions in attacks on scientists themselves and they endeavored to cover-up the fact that they had learned about the science from their own experts and engaged in deceptive campaigns.
-Those actions are now the subject of possible action by state Attorneys General, jurisdictions and class actions.1 Unfortunately, the fossil fuel industry also doubled-down and spent hundreds of millions of dollars on campaigns and on political contributions (primarily to Republicans) designed to obstuct political action to prevent climate change, fueling the polarization of the parties over this scientific issue.2 Fossil fuel’s propaganda succeeded in convincing many gullible Americans that climate change is a “hoax,” including the current president.
-Unfortunately, since it is not a hoax and it is actually a critical problem that has continued to get worse with each and every day, all they have done is postpone the inevitable and make the likelihood of mankind being able to mitigate the worst effects of having our atmosphere warmed up much more unlikely.
+Those actions are now the subject of a wide array of litigation by state Attorneys General, jurisdictions and class actions.1 Unfortunately, the fossil fuel industry also doubled-down and spent hundreds of millions of dollars on campaigns and on political contributions (primarily to Republicans) designed to obstuct political action to prevent climate change, fueling the polarization of the parties over this scientific issue.2 Fossil fuel’s propaganda succeeded in convincing many gullible Americans that climate change is a “hoax,” including former president Trump.
+Unfortunately, climate change is not a hoax and it is actually a catastrophic problem that has been allowed to get worse with each and every day, so all this has done is postpone the inevitable and make the likelihood of mankind being able to mitigate the worst effects of having our atmosphere warmed up exceptionally and tragically unlikely.

 Mankind has been burning massive quantities of fossil fuels for well over a century and a half.
 We know that doing so is extraordinarily damaging both to human health, environmental health, the health of our climate and life on the planet.
-We have already ascertained all the facts that we need to know to recognize that continuing to burn these fuels will be lethal and we can no longer continue doing so, despite how cheap and accessibly they may be.
+We have already ascertained all the facts that we need to know to recognize that continuing to burn these fuels will be lethal and we can no longer continue doing so, despite how cheap and accessible they may be.
 It might have been impossible to consider ending our use of fossil fuels except for the fact that there are many alternative forms of energy that are vastly better.
-Technologies like nuclear energy, hydropower, wind power, geothermal power and solar power have superior health profiles, lower deathprints and which generate power without creating greenhouse gas emissions.
-The whole world now knows that we need to dramatically increase use of these “clean energy” sources being developed — largely in response to the climate crisis that we face.
-We have the means to power our world without needing fossil fuels.
-Now all we need is the political will to stand up to the fossil fuel industry (which largely persists in resisting change) and make the transition to 100% clean energy sources.
+Technologies like nuclear energy, hydropower, wind power, geothermal power and solar power have superior health profiles, lower deathprints and can generate power without creating greenhouse gas emissions.
+The whole world now knows that we need to dramatically increase use of these “clean energy” sources in order to respond to the climate crisis that we face.
+We have the means to power our world without fossil fuels—now we just need is the political will to stand up to the fossil fuel industry (which largely persists in resisting change) and make the transition to 100% clean energy sources.

 The Fossil Fuel Deathprint

 Every type of human endeavor and enterprise has risks.
-When we think about how to generate the energy that powers our society, looking carefully at the risks to life from the various options is an important consideration, especially considering how much energy must be generated every year.
+When we think about how to generate the energy that powers our society, looking carefully at the risks to life from the various options is an important consideration.
 The name given to this kind of comparison is called a “deathprint” and it involves looking at the number of fatalities that happened in the production of fuel and generation over the course of decades across a set amount of energy for each energy source.
 When we use this data, we learn that coal is the most deadly energy and nuclear power is among the safest type of energy generation.
 This data conflicts with the “myth” promulgated by the fossil fuel industry and other who oppose nuclear power to build the perception that nuclear is the most dangerous type of energy.
 Unfortunately, this myth persists because the media underplys oil wells exploding, gas leaks that ignite residential communities, coal train derailments, coal miners being killed and even the risks from climate change and they hype the only three serious nuclear accidents, Three Mile Island, Chernobyl and Fukishima, such that everyone can name those events but no one really knows that there were virtually no deaths caused at all.

-Following the fatal Oklahoma natural gas explosion accident at an oil and gas well which killed five workers and was the deadliest drilling mishap since the Deepwater Horizon explosion that killed 11 workers in 2010, James Conca of Forbes just released an updated energy deathprint that covers all known energy deaths over the last 40 years (excluding those resulting indirectly from air pollution or climate change), calculated as the number of deaths per trillion kilowatt hour (kWh).
+Following the fatal Oklahoma natural gas explosion accident at an oil and gas well which killed five workers and was the deadliest drilling mishap since the Deepwater Horizon explosion that killed 11 workers in 2010, James Conca writing in Forbes released an updated energy deathprint that covers all known energy deaths over the last 40 years (excluding those resulting indirectly from air pollution or climate change), calculated as the number of deaths per trillion kilowatt hour (kWh).
 Where the averages are the same, the U.S. data is grouped in the global rate.
 Where the U.S.’ pollution and safety regulations are stronger, the U.S. data is listed separately.

 |Type of Energy||Region||Mortalities||Percent of Energy Usage|